From Contextual Data to Newsvendor Decisions: On the Actual Performance of Data-Driven Algorithms: Main Results: Policies and Performance Characterization

-We refer to $\kappa^{\pi}$ as the counting function associated to $\pi$. \end{definition} Counting policies are intuitively defined as ones for which the decision of whether the inventory should be lower than any given value $z \in \Y$ is only a function of the sequence of variables $(\mathbbm{1} \{ y_i \leq z \})_{i \in \{1,\ldots, \numS\}}$, which indicate the past demand samples that have a value lower than $z$.
-Proving that a policy is a counting policy is simpler than showing that it is a separable policy because counting policies are defined through the decision prescribed by the policy as a function of the \textit{realization} of past samples, whereas the definition of separable policy involves the distribution of decisions implied by the policy.
-Furthermore, showing that a policy is a counting policy suffices to establish that it is a non-decreasing separable policy, as formalized by the next result. \begin{proposition} Every counting policy is a non-decreasing separable policy. \end{proposition} To prove this result we use the structure of counting policies to show that the distribution of actions prescribed by any counting policy can be expressed as a non-decreasing function $P^\pi$ of the cumulative distribution of past samples.
+We refer to $\kappa^{\pi}$ as the counting function associated to $\pi$. \end{definition} Counting policies are intuitively defined as ones for which the decision of whether the inventory should be lower than any given value $y \in \Y$ is only a function of the sequence of variables $(\mathbbm{1} \{ y_i \leq y \})_{i \in \{1,\ldots, \numS\}}$, which indicate the past demand samples that have a value lower than $y$.
+Importantly, proving that a policy is a counting policy is simpler than showing that it is a separable policy because counting policies are defined through the decision prescribed by the policy as a function of the \textit{realization} of past samples, whereas the definition of separable policy involves the distribution of decisions implied by the policy.
+Furthermore, showing that a policy is a counting policy suffices to establish that it is a non-decreasing separable policy, as formalized by the next result. \begin{proposition} Every counting policy is a non-decreasing separable policy. \end{proposition} The fact that the function $\kappa^\pi$ is identical for every $y$ allows us to show that counting policies must be non-decreasing.
+From there, we prove \Cref{prop:counting_to_sep} by showing that non-decreasing counting policies induce non-decreasing separable policies.

 Counting policies enable us to analyze Weighted ERM policies as we show that under the Newsvendor loss, the set of Weighted ERM policies is included in the set of counting policies.